South Carolina relapse prevention

 Medication Assisted Treatment is a Relapse Prevention Tool

 Addiction is no longer seen as a moral failing.
 It has finally been conceded that addiction is a medical disease.
 While medication-assisted treatment (MAT) for relapse prevention is nothing new, it has only been used sparingly for 40 years.
 MAT usage has dramatically increased as the relapse and overdose fatality continue to rise amid the opioid crisis (and Covid-19).
 One of the reasons medications like Suboxone / Subutex / Sublocade are being used to treat opioid addiction is that these medications statistically reduce relapse by controlling dangerous withdrawals and cravings.
-Clients under medication assisted treatment care have far better outcomes than clients in abstinence-only based programs.
+When our South Carolina relapse prevention utilizes MAT care, clients have better outcomes than clients in abstinence-only based programs.
 Likewise, the use of Buprenorphine has given people struggling with opioid addiction a new, more efficient relapse prevention medicine that can used in an outpatient setting.

 Most people want to stay sober after undergoing drug detox and addiction treatment.
 However, withdrawal symptoms may produce intense cravings.
 According to the National Institute on Drug Abuse (NIDA), approximately 60% of people will experience relapse within the first year of recovery.
 Utilizing a blend of various relapse prevention techniques can help maintain lasting sobriety.